• Skip to primary navigation

 Don’t Try to Fit Too Much In

-If you’re planning to all ski or snowboard or otherwise be active each day, giving yourselves some time to rest is vital.
+If you’re planning to ski snowboard or otherwise be active each day, giving yourself some time to rest is vital.
 The body (and the mind, which needs to concentrate on learning a new skill or navigating potential hazards on the slopes) can only cope with so much, particularly if you’re just starting out or haven’t been to the snow for a long time.

 Do you ski?
 Is there anything you want to add to my post about Tips for a Wonderful Family Ski Vacation?
 If you do, please leave me a comment below!
 Thank you!